Kharchin Mongols: Location and population

-Exact population data of the Kharchins in China is difficult to obtain because there was a great immigration of the Kharchins for Jindandao ethnic conflict during the late Qing dynasty, and that the former Josotu league was divided after the Qing dynasty and now belongs to the present three different provinces: Inner Mongolia, Liaoning and Heibei.
-However, there are Liaoning's ethnic Mongols with over 600,000 population and Heibei's ethnic Mongols with over 100,000 population, both of whom are mainly originated from the Kharchins except the smaller Mongol groups with Chahar, Barga, Oirad or other ethnic origins.
+There are Khalkha-Kharchin Mongols in Dorno-Gobi Province (Kharchin Örtöö was part of the province during Qing rule) and in Ulaanbaatar, Mongolia.

-Brief history
+History

 The term Kharchin first appeared in the history of the Yuan dynasty.
 In the early 13th century, the Kipchaks and the Qanqlis surrendered to the Mongol Empire.
 Because they were famous for distilling khara-airag (black kumis), they were called Kharachin by the Mongols.
 Those Turkic peoples formed the kheshig in the Yuan dynasty after 1270.
 Because they formed a minority of the Mongol Yuan dynasty, they quickly assimilated with the Mongols and other groups.
+By 15th century the Kharchins had formed part of Yüngshiyebü tümen, inhabiting Chahar territory.

-By 15th century the Kharchins had formed part of Yungshiyebu tümen, inhabiting Chahar territory.
-In 1389 the Ming dynasty established the Doyin Uriankhain Guard in modern-day Inner Mongolia.
+The other source of the Kharchin was the Three Döyin (Uriangkhan) Guards of the Ming dynasty.
+In 1389 the Ming established the Döyin Guards in modern-day Inner Mongolia.
 After 1448 they resettled much closer to the Ming border.
-Around 1600 Kharchins moving east merged with the Doyin Uriankhai Mongols.
-They submitted to the Qing dynasty in 1626, and was organized into three Kharchin banners in Josogtu league, each ruled by a ruler of the Uriankhai lineage.
+Around 1600 Kharchins moving east merged with the Döyin Uriangkhan Mongols.
+They submitted to the Qing dynasty in 1626, and was organized into three Kharchin banners in Josogtu league, each ruled by a ruler of the Uriangkhan lineage.

 In the early 20th century, Prince Gungsangnorbu of the right Kharchin expanded modern education among the Mongols.
 The Kharchins dominated Republic of China's Mongol bureaucracy at the time.
 After 1945 the People's Republic of China set up new Kharchin banners outside Inner Mongolia.
 In 1955 the Right Kharachin (Kharchin) banner was transferred to Inner Mongolia as Kharchin banner while their central banner was abolished.
 The Kharchin left banner became an autonomous country in 1957.